grafana/agent/docs/sources/flow/reference/components/otelcol.auth.sigv4.md

 }
 ```

+### Inferring the "region" and "service" from a "search-" exporter endpoint

-In the example below the exporter endpoint starts with `search-`.
+In this example the exporter endpoint starts with `search-`.
 Hence `service` is inferred to be `es`
 and `region` is inferred to be `us-east-1`.

 ```river